hub714/aws-simple-lab/README.md

-# CloudFormation Workshop
+# AWS Simple Lab
-## Build your first web app with CloudFormation
+## Build your first web app with AWS

 ## Summary
 The goal of this workshop is to give users a hands on experience building CloudFormation templates.
 Ultimately, when all is done, users will have a working website on AWS.